Swelshin/SwelCryptography/README.md

-# All the criptography of Swelshin
+# All the cryptography of Swelshin